 - Vaccinations or vaccine titers

-Pet Wellness Plans are generally affordable and worth the money if you take advantage of the offerings.
-You need to understand what is covered, maximum payout per item or per year, and consider how you would best utilize a plan in caring for your pet’s health.
+Pet Wellness Plans are often affordable and worth the cost if you take advantage of their offerings.
+Before purchasing a plan, make sure you understand what is covered, the maximum payout per item or per year, and consider how you would best utilize a plan in caring for your pet’s health.

 Here is an example of the cost and payout for one policy.
-The premium for Pets Best Essential Wellness Plan that I researched was $16/month which would be cost $192/year.
-The value of what you get for that money with this particular plan is $305 IF you take advantage of everything that is offered.
+The premium for a popular Essential Wellness Plan is $16/month, which would cost $192/year.
+The value of what you get for that annual cost with this plan is $305 IF you take advantage of everything that is being offered.

-Most wellness plans cover vaccinations.
-Some Wellness Plans have limits for the coverage of vaccines up to a certain dollar amount per year or per vaccine.
+Additionally, some Wellness Plans have limits for vaccine coverage per year or per vaccine.
 For example, a plan could cover up to $15 for a rabies vaccine.
-If your clinic charges $20, you will have $5 that will not be covered.
+If your clinic charges $20, you will be responsible for the remaining $5.

-Wellness coverage can cost less or more than pet insurance depending on the company chosen and the breadth of your coverage.
+Wellness coverage can cost less or more than pet insurance, depending on the company chosen and the breadth of your coverage.
 Generally, the more coverage needed, the more expensive the plan.